lucaslarss0n/timeedit-data-improver/README.md

 # CSV Processor
-This CLI tool processes CSV files to format and clean data for use in various applications.
+This CLI tool processes a Timeedit CSV file to better adapt it for importing to Google Calendar.

 ## Installation
 ### Prerequisites